 Back-to-back homers in 1st carry Pirates past Brewers, 2-1

-PITTSBURGH (AP) Starling Marte and Gregory Polanco hit back-to-back home runs for the second time Saturday, and the Pittsburgh Pirates won the second game of a doubleheader 6-2 over the Milwaukee Brewers.
+PITTSBURGH (AP) Once wasn’t enough for Starling Marte and Gregory Polanco.
+They hit back-to-back home runs for the second time Saturday, and the Pittsburgh Pirates won the second game of a doubleheader 6-2 over the Milwaukee Brewers.

+According to STATS LLC, Marte and Polanco are the third duo in MLB history – and second from the Pirates – to go back-to-back in both games of a doubleheader.
+They were the first though to do it in their home ballpark.
+Pittsburgh’s Frank Thomas and Dick Groat did it in a July 7, 1957, sweep against the New York Giants at the Polo Grounds.
+Oakland’s Sal Bando and Reggie Jackson were the next on July 7, 1968, at Detroit.

+”Just doing me,” Polanco said. ”Be ready to hit, because we are aggressive hitters.
+Just seeing the ball and hitting it.
+Not thinking too much.”

-Marte extended his hitting streak to 11 games with a ground-rule double in the sixth.
+Marte, who extended his hitting streak to 11 games with a ground-rule double in the sixth, applauded while jogging outside of Pittsburgh’s dugout as Polanco rounded the bases.

+”As soon as he hit the ball, I knew it was a homer,” Marte said. ”So, I was happy and running to the front of the dugout.”

+With one out in the first in the opener, Marte sent an 0-1 pitch from Chase Anderson (6-7) to center to put the Pirates ahead 1-0.
+Polanco then drove Anderson’s 3-2 offering over the wall in right.

 Jesus Aguilar singled off Feliz with the bases loaded in the ninth to cut the lead to 6-2 before Felipe Vazquez came in to get the final out with a strikeout on three pitches.
 That was his second save of the day and 23rd of the season.